 The Center is grateful for the support of its generous donors.
 Donors help make the Center's ongoing efforts to get, make accessible, and preserve unique resources in the history of medicine possible.
 The Center applies all unrestricted financial gifts to its most urgent priority: making collections that researchers are currently waiting to use or that are completely hidden open to the public.

 Donations can support Discovery and the Archives for Women in Medicine.
 Archives for Women in Medicine donations also support the Archives for Diversity and Inclusion.
 For other opportunities, contact the Director of the Center for the History of Medicine, Scott H. Podolsky, M.D.

 The Countway Library also accepts planned gifts, gifts of stock, and other gift vehicles in support of the Center.
-Please contact Karen Turpin, Senior Director of Gift Planning, for information
+Please contact Kate Murphy, Managing Director of Gift Planning, for information.

 How to Give